insolar/insolar/docs/source/architecture.rst

 Each record represents an object's state at a certain point.
 The state can contain the object's memory at the point.
 Memory is a binary blob stored in the ledger and a contract can put any data it needs into it.

-In a blockchain, objects cannot be modified, only appended by another record.
+In a blockchain, objects cannot be modified, only amended by a subsequent record.
 Therefore, object states can be one of the following types:

 * **Activated** -- the :term:`object <object>` has been initialized.
 This is the first state of any object and it contains initial memory.
 * **Amended** -- the object's memory has been modified.
 Contains new memory.
 * **Deactivated** --  the object has been "removed" from the system.
 Since data cannot be removed from the chain, objects are simply marked as *removed*.

-A succession of object records (states) is called a :term:`lifeline <lifeline>`:
+A succession of object records (states) is called a :term:`lifeline <lifeline>` and can be visualized as follows:

 .. uml::